 g) undertake and keep up to date full and complete records of Carbon Reporting activity and data and provide the same to the [Customer] each year and more frequently as the [Customer] may reasonably request;

-h) attend, on reasonable notice, meetings with the [Customer]’s Sustainability Manager or other nominated representative to present the Supplier’s NZ Target Plan to achieve the Supplier NZ Target, and current progress towards, the Supplier NZ Target Date;
+h) attend, on reasonable notice, meetings with the [Customer]’s Sustainability Manager or other nominated representative to present the Supplier’s NZ Transition Plan to achieve the Supplier NZ Target, and current progress towards, the Supplier NZ Target Date;

 i) not do or omit to do anything which could reasonably be expected to cause the [Customer] to miss its Net Zero Target Date, whether pursuant to this contract or otherwise;

-k) establish or have in place a sustainability committee as a committee of its board of directors which shall oversee the development, implementation and review of the Supplier NZ Target Plan, either chaired by a [non-executive] director with experience of improving sustainability and mitigating carbon footprints, or advised by an appropriately qualified climate, sustainability or environmental consultant who has the fundamental skills and experience to diligently, competently and professionally advise on improving sustainability and mitigating carbon footprints;
+k) establish or have in place a sustainability committee as a committee of its board of directors which shall oversee the development, implementation and review of the Supplier NZ Transition Plan, either chaired by a [non-executive] director with experience of improving sustainability and mitigating carbon footprints, or advised by an appropriately qualified climate, sustainability or environmental consultant who has the fundamental skills and experience to diligently, competently and professionally advise on improving sustainability and mitigating carbon footprints;

 l) report annually [and publicly] on: